Scott's 50s Biography

 Dyea was the Trail’s original starting point because it had a long pier into the bay that ships could reach to unload stampeders & their gear directly onto the beach.

 Early next morning, I started up the Chilkoot Trail.
 Nothing more thrilling than walking in the footsteps of history.
-It's raw historical charisma.
+It is raw historical charisma.

 Note: Image -above- looks south from Dyea's shore over the 2 rows of posts that supported the pier from ships to land.